waynecornwall/LyricMeThis/README.md

 # Lyric Me This

-My fisrt app, so go easy on me
+My first app, so go easy on me